 Saline County Fairgrounds

 The Saline County Fairgrounds are located at the park for use during the fair (July 18-23, 2023).
 Several buildings are owned and maintained by the Saline County Agricultural Society and rental contact is available upon request or online.
 Find more fair information on Facebook.

-The lakebed area in the southeast portion of Tuxedo Park is currently being leased (since March 2018) for operation of a go kart track, Tuxedo Park Raceway.
-Use of this track is for scheduled races only and are slated for Saturdays from May through October.
+The lakebed area in the southeast portion of Tuxedo Park is currently being leased for operation of a go kart track, Blue River Raceway.
+Use of this track is for scheduled races only and are slated for Sundays from May through October.
 Find more information online or on Facebook.

 A Nebraska Historical Marker stands inside the main entrance commemorating the Crete Chautauqua.
 The national Chautauqua movement started at Lake Chautauqua, N.Y. in 1874 as a program for Sunday school educators.
 The assemblies spread and Crete’s Chautauqua Assembly, first held in 1884, became the second largest in the country, attracting thousands of visitors every summer for entertainment, workshops, and recreation.
 Interest in the assemblies declined in the late 1890s.
 One original Chautauqua-era building remains in the park, north of the historical marker.